What is Local Tracker and How to Use it?

 To add a competitor to Local Tracker, you first need to add them as a competitor to your business in Site Manager.
 If you did not add any competitor at the time of adding your website to Site Manager, you can simply go to Site Manager, select the site and select the Competitors tab.
 Then click on the square + button at the top of the page and fill in the competitor's details.

 From the left menu, you can also select Local GeoGrid.
-It lets you track your Google My Business rankings in different locations on a map.
+It lets you track your Google Business Profile rankings in different locations on a map.
 For example, in different suburbs in a given city.
 You can read more about Local GeoGrid and how it works here.

 From the left menu, you can access the Fantastic 13 graph, which is where we show the ranking fluctuations of the Top 13 results for all the keywords you track.